|

 Public Data

-The IBEX Science Team will release data related to these new maps
+The IBEX Science Team will release data related to these new maps as

-twice a year.
 The data and documentation for them can be found

 on links on this page.